top of page

 This new fresh approach to learning is a response to the situation we are currently facing.
 It may be hard from the start.
 However, don't lose hope.
 Everything will be okay.
 Everything will pay off.
 It may be new for everybody, but it is one step closer in reaching our dreams.
 I'm rooting for everyone!.

-Kristine Claro is in her 1st year of college studying for a Bachelor of Secondary Education degree with plans to major in English.
+Kristine Claro is a Bachelor of Secondary Education English major student.

 ---oo0oo---